PlainsightAI/openfilter/docs/video-out-filter.md

 # VideoOut Filter

 The VideoOut filter is an output filter for OpenFilter that writes incoming Frame images to video files or RTSP streams.
-It supports segmented file output, adaptive FPS control, and various video encoding parameters.
+It supports segmented file output by time, adaptive FPS control, and various video encoding parameters through the `params` dictionary.
 The filter uses the `vidgear` library for robust video writing and streaming capabilities.

+> Note: THIS IS NOT A RTSP SERVER.
+Keep in mind that when using RTSP stream as an output you will still need to use a RTSP server such as `mediamtx`.

 ## Overview

 The VideoOut filter is designed to handle video output scenarios where you need to:
 - Write processed images to video files in various formats
 - Stream video to RTSP endpoints for live viewing
-- Create segmented video files for organized storage
+- Create segmented video files based on time duration
-- Control video encoding parameters (quality, bitrate, codec)
+- Control video encoding parameters via the `params` dictionary
 - Handle adaptive frame rate based on input
 - Support multiple output formats (MP4, AVI, MOV, etc.)
-- Manage video file rotation and cleanup
 - Stream to multiple RTSP clients simultaneously

 ## Key Features

 - **Multiple Output Formats**: MP4, AVI, MOV, MKV, WebM
 - **RTSP Streaming**: Live video streaming to RTSP endpoints
-- **Segmented Output**: Automatic video file segmentation
+- **Time-based Segmentation**: Automatic video file segmentation by time (in minutes)
-- **Adaptive FPS**: Dynamic frame rate adjustment
+- **Adaptive FPS**: Dynamic frame rate adjustment based on input
-- **Video Encoding**: Configurable codec and quality settings
+- **Video Encoding**: Configurable encoding parameters via `params` dictionary
-- **File Management**: Automatic file rotation and cleanup
 - **Multi-Stream Support**: Stream to multiple RTSP clients
 - **Error Recovery**: Robust error handling and recovery